Atlas975/Notes/MachineLearning/GeneticAlgorithms/Genetic_algorithms.md

 ___
 # Genetic algorithms
-- A guided random [[Search_algorithms|search]] strategy, ideal for navigating large search spaces for a ideal solution.
+- A guided random [[Search_algorithms|search]] strategy, ideal for navigating large search spaces for an ideal solution
 - Most problems can be generalised as a search problem a genetic algorithm can solve
 ## Genetic algorithm terminology
 - **Population**: a set of chromosomes